 Over the next 10 years we want to see a fundamental shift in how people understand and value the role of art and artists in society, making them central to people’s lives and the places they live.
 To achieve this vision, we need to ensure a wider range of people value, participate in and make a living from brilliant art.
 This is the context and driver for all our work.

 We can only do this through collaboration, conversation and cross-fertilisation.
-If our plans spark your interest, and tell us how you would like to be part of them.
+If our plans spark your interest, get in touch and tell us how you would like to be part of them.

 HOW WE WORK